entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/connecting-external-db.md

     the admin credentials for your database

 <!-- -->
-This isthe section to edit with your database connection information:
+This is the section to edit with your database connection information:
 ```
 #To share a single database service across all deployments, uncomment the following line and follow the subsequent instructions
 #sharedDatabase: